-This page contains all of the documents published in May 2021, which was the time of the release of the main report, COVID-19: Make it the Last Pandemic.
-These include the main report, a summary, an evidence-based narrative report, background documents, a report reflecting voices heard in townhall meetings, and multimedia including videos.
-Also included below is a sample of global public reaction following the report’s release.
+This page contains the documents published in May 2021 when the Panel’s main report, entitled COVID-19: Make it the Last Pandemic, was released.
+These include the main report, a summary, an evidence-based narrative report, background documents, a report reflecting voices heard in townhall meetings, and multimedia materials including videos.
+Also included on this page is a sample of global public reaction following the report’s release.

 On May 12 2021, the Independent Panel presented its findings and recommendations for action to curb the COVID-19 pandemic and to ensure that any future infectious disease outbreak does not become another catastrophic pandemic.